expandedfronts/revisr/readme.txt

 == Changelog ==
 = 1.7 =
 * Added the ability to create a new repository if one does not already exist
-* Added ability to merge branches via fast-forwarding.
+* Added ability to merge branches via fast-forwarding
+* Added ability to add tags to commits
 * General improvements

 = 1.6.3 =